brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 What information does that gives us?
 What data will come from that request?
 We don't have a way to know it unless we look at the code or add documentation over that, using a tool Swagger.
 So, you need to install another tool, learn it and add a new activity to your development cycle that is mantaining a swagger file.

 Now, let's look at the same query in GraphQL:
+> GraphQL querying the posts field of the Query "namespace" with an operation named "UserPosts"
 ```graphql
 query UserPosts{
     posts(userId:45) {